ijortengab/bash/functions/code-generator-parse-options/dev/DOCUMENTATION.md

 )
 ```

-Later, you can using options like this:
+Later, you can use options like this:

 ```
-yourscript.sh --with-ssl
+script.sh --with-ssl
 ```

-or,
+or this:

 ```
-yourscript.sh --with-ssl=openssl
+script.sh --with-ssl=openssl
 ```

 Use global variable `MULTIVALUE`, if you wants to collect array of value.
-Thiw
+This
 options is required value.
 Example:

 ```